-The tri fold display cardboard boards make great backgrounds too.
+The tri-fold display cardboard boards make great backgrounds too.
 They stand up on their own, help to reflect light from the side and fold up nicely to put away.
-You can find these in many colors and at great price at Walmart, Dollar Store, etc.
+You can find these in many colors and a great price at Walmart, Dollar Store, etc.

 After more research on lighting, a light kit seemed to be the perfect solution.
 I purchased this kit a while back and love it.
 This will get rid of that yellow look and all the harsh shadows that occur when using your cameras flash.
 I had seen quite a few “before and after pictures” using this kit and I am truly impressed with how well the pictures turn out.
 I also love that it comes with a carrying case for easy storage in my office closet.

-Of all the items I use to take pictures, my tripod is at the top of my list of must haves.
-If you have been taking pictures long with any camera, you know that holding the camera perfectly still for tack sharp photos is basically impossible.
+Of all the items I use to take pictures, my tripod is at the top of my list of must-haves.
+If you have been taking pictures along with any camera, you know that holding the camera perfectly still for tack sharp photos is basically impossible.
 Especially when you are wanting closer detail.
 I use my tripod for 99% of my shots in low light.
 I’ve had so many pictures blur because I held the camera in my hands.
-I know it takes a little bit more time to set up our camera with a tripod, but its so worth it in the end.
-I’ve had this tripod for so many years now and it goes with me every where now.
-Its very light weight and closes up tightly to carry easily.
+I know it takes a little bit more time to set up our camera on a tripod, but it’s so worth it in the end.
+I’ve had this tripod for so many years now and it goes with me everywhere now.
+Its very lightweight and closes up tightly to carry easily.
 When purchasing a tripod, make sure it will hold your DSLR camera and a heavy lens.
-I’ve read horror stories of tripods falling over with the heavy cameras and the results are heart breaking.
+I’ve read horror stories of tripods falling over with the heavy cameras and the results are heartbreaking.

-Because I am taking so many pictures “above” the subject, I decided to purchase a durable tripod with an arm that will extend out at a 90 degree angle to position my camera over the subject.
+Because I am taking so many pictures “above” the subject, I decided to purchase a durable tripod with an arm that will extend out at a 90-degree angle to position my camera over the subject.
 I watched a lot of videos and compared prices on several brands and makes of tripods and decided on the Vanguard Alta Pro 263AT Aluminum Tripod.
 All I can say is I really love this new tripod.
-Its not as light as my other tripod and I will probably keep the new one here at home just for the over head photography.
-There are several heads which you can purchase separately for the Vanguard tripod.
-The legs will also lay out where you can be close to the ground.
+It’s not as light as my other tripod and I will probably keep the new one here at home just for the overhead photography.
+There are several heads which you can purchase separately from the Vanguard tripod.
+The legs will also layout where you can be close to the ground.

 I have found so many great items at Goodwill and consignment stores.
 You can find so many reasonably priced props there.
 I will go to the Dollar General Store after a holiday and pick up a few things for no more than .50 cents!